isidor0s/project_463/README.md

 - **BioReader.jar** and **Stemmer.jar** must be included in the classpath for successful execution.
 - Ensure that the provided stopword lists (`stopwordsEn.txt`, `stopwordsGr.txt`) are correctly configured.

-## License

-This project is developed for the **HY463 - Information Retrieval** course as part of an academic project.
-It is intended for educational purposes only.